 We have no fur, nor do we sport a fang, but we carry coats and knives.
 These coats and knives we have learned to make and use from long experiments with the real world.
 This molecular world we encounter within and without has strict rules, yet they allow for open ended exploration of evolutionary spaces.
 Our evolutionary space involves our understanding.
 Not yours.
 Not mine.
 Ours.
 This understanding of what’s what we learn and inhabit but also inherit and pass on.

-I dare say it is almost as if the reality of the universe is basically good, just as the Buddha Nature and Garden of Eden teachings have it, so that when a child is abused (or otherwise encounters adult devastations) it is as if an unreality is created in the evil of the act.
+I dare say it is almost as if the reality of the universe is basically good, just as the Garden of Eden teachings have it, so that when a child is abused (or otherwise encounters adult devastations) it is as if an unreality is created in the evil of the act.
 Of course nothing can really create an unreality so this sets the whole world askew, distorting the warp and woof of the universe.
 The wounded child becomes of necessity a shaman voyager of the deep physiological and emotional roots of their body and mind.
 What the wounded child discovers is that the whole universe seems primed to respond as if it was activated by the assault to restore wholeness and balance.
 Animals and angels seem to be there as allies.
 (Emergent phenomenon on many different scales often depend on homeostasis, we should not underestimate its power either in the individual psyche or in the collective psyche of a society.)

 Less poetically, sometimes I wonder if all it takes to save a badly abused child from the suicide or debilitating drug abuse the percentages say lie in their future is just encountering one person who really sees them, really sees that they are precious, interesting individuals.
 Other people have dispensed with their existence by treating them as things to be used, instead of beings with legitimate subjectivity.
 The result is a gnawing sense of worthlessness burdening the victimized psyche.